Space | HackTheBox

 The next three lines are padding, fixing up the stack.
 Remember that every

-from the stack you are increasing the esp
+time you pop from the stack you are increasing the esp register, and

 instruction’s address to stack before jumping elsewhere) which means we can

-at the end of our shellcode to return to main
+use the ret at the end of our shellcode to return to main.

 Getting a shell